 An assertion is a statement to detect a violated assumption.
-An assertion represents an invariant in the code It can happen both a run-time and compile-time event that should never happen in the public program
+An assertion represents an invariant in the code

+It can happen both at run-time (assert) and compile-time (static\assert).
+Run-time assertion failures should never be exposed in the normal program execution (e.g. release/public)